 About the author

-Growing up, Jennifer Decker always wanted to work with children and teach.
-Now, she's doing both as a Multi-Award Winning Children's Book Author.
+From a very young age, Jennifer Decker always wanted to work with children and teach.
+Now, she's doing both as an Award-Winning Children's Book Author.

 "I can still remember riding my bike to my dad's work and raiding his office supplies for my pretend classroom back home, where I taught my stuffed animals and dolls, and my mom would just watch and laugh."